cmecmetrics/Drought_Metrics/README.md

 # Drought_Metrics
 Including codes about reading, interpolating, masking NetCDF data of GCMs and calculating metrics to evaluate models' performance on droughts.

+## Environment
+If using conda, an environment can be created using drought_metrics.yml:
+`conda env create -f drought_metrics.yml`

 ## How to run this package
 Use git to clone this repository.
 There are two ways to run the evaluation.

-### Environment
-If using conda, an environment can be created using drought_metrics.yml:
-`conda env create -f drought_metrics.yml`
-This file can also be referenced if creating an environment in another manner.

 ### Run from Drought_Metrics directory
 `cd` to the cloned Drought_Metrics directory.
 Use the command line to run drought_metrics.py: